 One of the things that holds us back from going or causes problems when it’s finished is the cost of being at a festival.
 We have to think about camping gear, travel, food, drink and all the little extras that we have to pay for once we are there.
-If you’re not careful, festival season can cause a massive dent in your finances!
+If you’re not careful, the excitement of festival season can cause a massive dent in your budget and may lead to needing a short term payday loan to help cover other finances!

 Take a cooler box, BBQ and food

 This will save you a lot of money as meals can range from £5 to £10 each.
 Over a four day period, you could end up spending over £100 just on food alone.
 Instead between your friends go to your local supermarket, load up on bread, sausages, burgers, bacon, crisps and other snacks and that should certainly help you to save a small fortune.
 We’ve also compiled a list of ways to save on your food shop to help you save more.

 Another big expense at most festivals is alcohol.
 Drinks normally range from £4 up to £10 and more.
 When you are at a festival a lot of alcohol is consumed and a lot of money normally goes on consuming this alcohol.
 Instead of that why not load up on spirits, beers, ciders and water whilst you are getting food.
 If there is a group of you, then you can split the cost between you and save even more money.

 If you don’t have camping gear ask to borrow some

 One thing a lot of people get wrong during festival season is that they don’t ask friends or family to borrow things to take to a festival and instead buy things brand new.
 Even if you are thinking of going away again, buying a new tent, sleeping bag, chair, pillow or bed could be a waste of money when you can borrow them from someone who has used theirs a handful of times and when it is in good condition.